dphilipson/transducist/README.md

 You might be thinking that this looks very similar to [chains in Lodash](https://lodash.com/docs/4.17.4#chain) or various other libraries that offer a similar API.
-But this library is different because it's implemented with transducers and exposes all the benefits of using transducers, such as being able to easily add new transformation types to the middle of a chain and producing logic applicable to any data structure, not just arrays.
+But this library is different because it's implemented with transducers and exposes all benefits of the transducer protocol, such as being able to easily add novel transformation types to the middle of a chain and producing logic applicable to any data structure, not just arrays.

 Never heard of a transducer?
 Check the links in the